Help Center

 Only let one marketing channel win conversion

 If you have multiple marketing channels, they'll likely compete for the one winning click that leads to a conversion.
 Don’t risk counting a conversion twice.
 It's not fair to credit an impact.com partner if the winning click came from another paid resource.
-Use a solution that shows how other channels (and even other affiliate platforms) interact with your affiliate program and deduplicate in real time.
+Use a solution that shows how other channels (and even other affiliate platforms) interact with your Performance program and deduplicate in real time.

 How to handle fraudulent activity